HSG-AIML/HSG-AIML.github.io/templates/YYYY-MM-DD-Post_Name.markdown

 tags:
 ---

+Please start your post with a brief introduction paragraph.
+This paragraph will be display along with its title on the main page.
+Please note that this paragraph may contain an image, which will also be included on the main page...

 ## A Headline

 Feel free to use headlines to give your post more structure.
 Use short paragraphs instead of long texts.